Koushikkumar22/RescueReach/replit.md

 RescueReach is a comprehensive emergency assistance locator application that provides real-time emergency response coordination.
 The app features live location tracking, incident reporting, SOS alerts, and emergency services coordination with an interactive map interface.

 ## Recent Changes
+- **2025-10-09**: Configured app for Vercel deployment with vercel.json and deployment documentation
+- **2025-10-09**: Updated server to support dynamic PORT environment variable for deployment platforms
+- **2025-10-09**: Changed emergency call number from 911 to 112 across all components
+- **2025-10-09**: Implemented functional photo upload feature in incident reports with base64 encoding
+- **2025-10-09**: Added photo_url column to incidents table for image storage
 - **2025-06-27**: Changed application name from "Siren Locator" to "RescueReach"
 - **2025-06-27**: Implemented live interactive map using Leaflet replacing static image background
 - **2025-06-27**: Added custom map markers for emergency services, incidents, and user location